flavienbwk/book-devops/eng/README.md

 That's why Apollo's interface primarily showcases two menus: "Environments" (SRE-oriented) and "Products" (software engineer-oriented).

 - The "Environments" menu allows connection to different environments, defining deployment strategies across multiple environments (e.g., GCP, AWS, Azure, on-premise) and channels (see _release channels_), setting software quality and security criteria, and approving infrastructure changes.
-- The "Products" menu ensures that a software's new version is correctly deployed: Apollo automatically manages _blue/green_ deployments (see chapter "[Continuous Deployment](#continuous-deployment-cd)") and rollbacks.
-It enables the declaration of update strategies by specifying which service needs updating before another (see the following chapter "[Constraint-Based Deployment](#constraint-based-deployment)").
+- The "Products" menu ensures that a software's new version is correctly deployed: Apollo automatically manages _blue/green_ deployments (see chapter "[Continuous deployment](#continuous-deployment-cd)") and rollbacks.
+It enables the declaration of update strategies by specifying which service needs updating before another (see the following chapter "[Constraint-based deployment](#constraint-based-deployment)").

 Connected to _git_ repositories, it allows tracking and approving any code modifications before deployment.

 Lastly, Apollo offers centralized monitoring of the status of services deployed across all your environments from a single platform.
 Whether connected to your favorite observability service (e.g., _Datadog_, _Prometheus_, _Pagerduty_) or operating independently via the _Apollo Observability Platform_, it incorporates feedback of all sorts of measurements (_logs_, _metrics_, _traces_) to investigate incidents in detail.

-## Constraint-Based Deployment
+## Constraint-based deployment

 With Apollo, Palantir introduces the concept of constraint-based continuous deployment[^PalantirConstraintBasedCD].
 Apollo deploys an agent in each environment, reporting the real-time status of that environment to determine how updates should be deployed.
 This means Apollo knows both the expected state of deployments on infrastructure and the real-time, up-to-date state of these deployments.